ywwang1314/python_midterm_project/README.md

 ### Limitations of the data:
 *The second limitation is we just use airport station data of weather variables to cover the whole city, partly because other stastions show few data and we don't have enough time.
 But we should try to find
 We choose NO2, pm10 and pm2.5 as daily pollutants, however, there’s still other pollutants that we do not cover, such as CO, SO2, Pb and Ozone.
+*meiyouchaoguo100
+The next part is we should consider more integral and specific weather data.
+In this project, we just used the data from the airport station of each city.
+However, there are more stations in each city, and we should collect more stations’ data which get the comprehensive weather conditions.
+Several stations’ data can help us analyze the relationship in this process.
 ### Extensions:

 If further analysis is required, we can add those pollutants in our codes to get more accurate results.